 He begins by making a small incision behind the ear in the crease where the ear meets the head.
 He then sculpts, shapes, or bends the cartilage into a new position to bring the ear closer to the head.
 If only one ear is protruding, Dr. Wiener still may adjust the other ear to achieve symmetry between the two ears.
 Ear pinning usually only takes around one hour.

 If the patient has other ear surgery needs, such as earlobe repair, different methods will be employed.
 When he is repairing a torn earlobe, for instance, he will usually remove a small amount of skin to create a better incision to stitch back together.
 This helps the incision heal with only a very thin scar.
 These options will be discussed during your consultation.

 Anyone who doesn’t like the way their ears look is a good candidate for these surgeries with Dr. Wiener.
 The reasons are varied.
 A child’s ears may protrude, and this leads to teasing at school and issues with self-confidence.
 Adults who would wish their parents had scheduled this surgery when they were children can still have it for those same reasons.
 Also, torn or stretched earlobes are a typical need for otoplasty as today’s modern large-gauge and large hoop earrings can cause issues.
 Finally, congenital development issues can require surgery to address problems such as lop ear.

 At what age can my child have ear pinning surgery?

 The only requirement for this surgery is that the ears are fully grown.
-Believe it or not, human ears are usually finished growing at age four.
 This is a good time to have otoplasty with Dr. Wiener because the surgery can be completed before the child begins school, where teasing could be a problem if the ear protrusion isn’t addressed.